Yahialqur/bestLook/README.md

 ## ✨ Features

-- Real-time face detection with webcam
+- Face detection with webcam
 - Face shape classification using a fine-tuned VGG16 model
 - Personalized hairstyle suggestions for both male and female users
 - Interactive UI to view results and try different looks